sherlock-audit/2023-03-sense-judging/README.md

 Add payable to these external/public functions

 ## Discussion

 **jparklev**

 Confirmed: We've forgotten to add payable to the functions mentioned

+**jparklev**

+Fixed here for sense-v1: https://github.com/sense-finance/sense-v1/pull/345
+And here for the auto-roller: https://github.com/sense-finance/auto-roller/pull/33

+We took the suggested fix and added payable to the mentioned functions

+**IAm0x52**

+Fixes look good.
+Payable has been added to Periphery#removeLiquidity, combine, swapPT, swapYT and issue.
+Also adds payable to RollerPeriphery#redeem

 # Issue M-2: Multiple functions may leave excess funds in the contract that should be returned